It4innovations/hyperqueue/docs/jobs/resources.md

 task.

 The default resource weight is **1.0**.
 You can modify this using the --weight=<number>` option.
 Weights function as a multiplier for resource "value".
-For example, a task equesting 6 CPUs with a weight of 1.0 carries the same weight in the scheduler as a task requesting 2 CPUs with a eight of 3.0.
+For example, a task requesting 6 CPUs with a weight of 1.0 carries the same weight in the scheduler as a task requesting 2 CPUs with a eight of 3.0.

 ### Weights vs. Priorities

-While both systems influence scheduling order, they function on different logic. he table below outlines the primary
+While both systems influence scheduling order, they function on different logic.
+The table below outlines the primary
 distinctions:

 | Feature         | Priorities                                                                                                      | Weights                                                                                                                   |